patternfly/patternfly-elements/elements/pfe-cta/README.md

 `pfe-cta` is a call-to-action (CTA) element, that stands out from regular hypertext links, and is used for linking users to webpages.

-_Note: `pfe-cta` is not a button, though it may look like one visually._
+_Note: `pfe-cta` is not necessarily a button, though it may look like one visually._

 ## Usage
 ```html